gbenamy/Building-6502-computer/Chapter1-Clock-Module.md

 The computer’s clock is used to synchronize all operations.
 This clock is based on the popular 555 timer IC.

 The clock is adjustable-speed (from less than 1Hz to a few hundred Hz).
 The clock can also be put into a manual mode where you push a button to advance each clock cycle.
-This will be a really useful feature for debugging the computer later on.
+This will be a really useful to take things slowly and realy follow the opcodes execuitions.

 ![Image 4](https://user-images.githubusercontent.com/24626396/181102423-eb7ff0f3-c349-4de2-b6a5-b051dea38f89.jpeg)